anjackson/scrapy-url-frontier/README.md

 If the crawl is killed and restarted, the crawl will continue to get the URLs that were discovered but not crawled.

 But the crawl will not make a full restart, i.e. the URL Frontier acts as a duplicate filter.
-However, if URLs are marked as `dont_filter`, this is implemented here as allowing immediate re-crawl. i.e. a Scrapy request with `request.meta['dont_filter'] = True'.
+However, if URLs are marked as `dont_filter`, this is implemented here as allowing immediate re-crawl. i.e. a Scrapy request with `request.meta['dont_filter'] = True`.

 If your spider sets `start_urls` or `start_requests`, these will be sent to the URL Frontier be every spider.
 In general, this works fine as duplicate requests get filtered out.
-But if you also set 'dont_filter' this will make the seed URLs recrawl if one spider starts after another spider has already finished crawling those URLs.
+But if you also set `dont_filter` this will make the seed URLs recrawl if one spider starts after another spider has already finished crawling those URLs.

 ## URL Frontier Command-Line Client

-The `scrapy-url-frontier` client supports all URL Frontier operations (as of v.
-2.3.1). for example:
+The `scrapy-url-frontier` client supports all URL Frontier operations (as of v2.3.1). for example:

     scrapy-url-frontier list-crawls -u localhost:7071